AutomationPanda/tau-intro-selenium-py/README.md

 The `yield` statement makes the `browser` fixture a generator.
 The first iteration will do the "setup" steps, while the second iteration will do the "cleanup" steps.
-Always make sure to *quit* the WebDriver instance as part of cleanup, or else zombie processes might lock system resources!
+Each test must make sure to *quit* the WebDriver instance as part of cleanup, or else zombie processes might lock system resources!

 Now, update `test_basic_duckduckgo_search` in `tests/test_search.py` to call the new fixture: